Aussieforks/aussieforks-modpack/README.md

 Adds a crane that can be deployed in any area that you own or any free area.
 It adds a temporary protection on the area it is deployed on that gets removed with the crane.
 To use the crane, you first configure how far up and across the crane extends its arm.
 The crane is then activated from the node on its base, giving you flying privilege limited to within the crane's area of effect.

 This version includes a patch from gpcf that fixes a crash when the area can't be protected.
 TODO: This version of towercrane is actually incredibly old, and the above patched bug may already be fixed upstream.

+FIXME: mod seems to cause issues with fly privilege

 * Mod author: joe7575
 * Patch by: gpcf